kaitlynhova/BottomSheet/README.md

 ## Accessibility

-In this component we are:
+In this component we:

-- turns off animation if your local has set "prefers reduce motion" to true ([see docs](https://react-spring.io/guides/accessibility#accessibility))
+- Turn off animation if your local has set "prefers reduce motion" to true ([see docs](https://react-spring.io/guides/accessibility#accessibility))
-- made the BottomSheet's scrollable area have a tab index of 0 so that you can use arrow keys to scroll
+- Made the BottomSheet's scrollable area have a tab index of 0 so that you can use arrow keys to scroll
-- Using rem for font sizes so users can have larger font sizes if their local is defaulted to do so.
+- Use rem for font sizes so users can have larger font sizes if their local is defaulted to do so.
-- Making the close button accessible by tabbing by making it a button.
+- Make the close button accessible by tabbing by making it a button.
-- Allowing devs to pass down a custom aria label for the close button (closeButtonAriaLabel prop)
+- Allow devs to pass down a custom aria label for the close button (closeButtonAriaLabel prop)
-- Saying this is a modal by setting aria-modal to true
+- Say this is a modal by setting aria-modal to true
-- Setting the component’s role to “dialog”
+- Set the component’s role to “dialog”
-- Setting the aria-labelledby’s value to the dialog’s title
+- Set the aria-labelledby’s value to the dialog’s title

 ## Styles